-Based on the initial public offering price of \$15.00 per share, investors purchasing common stock in this offering will immediately be diluted.
-The net tangible book value per share of our common stock will be reduced by \$9.93 from the offering price.
-Investors purchasing in this offering will contribute approximately 46% of the total amount invested by stockholders since our inception (gross of estimated expenses of this offering), but will only own approximately 37% of the shares of our common stock outstanding on an as-converted basis.
+Based on the initial public offering price of \$ per share, the midpoint of the range of prices shown on the cover page of this prospectus, investors purchasing common stock in this offering will immediately be diluted.
+The net tangible book value per share of our common stock will be reduced by \$ from the offering price.
+Investors purchasing in this offering will contribute approximately % of the total amount invested by stockholders since our inception (gross of estimated expenses of this offering), but will only own approximately % of the shares of our common stock outstanding on an as-converted basis.
 Additionally, the exercise of outstanding options or warrants and future equity issuances, including future public offerings or future private placements of equity securities and any additional shares of our common stock issued in connection with acquisitions, will result in further dilution to investors.